 - 1 year of General Chemistry with labs

 - 1 year of General Biology with labs

 - 1 year of Organic Chemistry with labs

 - 1 year of Physics with labs (while trig-based physics, i.e., SRJC’s Physics 20-21 is typically enough, research medical schools to confirm that calculus-based physics is not required)

 Some Schools Require:

 - Statistics and one semester of Calculus.
-(Some schools may require 2+ semesters of Calculus but this is not common)
+(Although some schools may require 2+ semesters of Calculus but this is not common)

-- For an idea of which social/behavioral science topics are covered on the MCAT to help determine which courses to take, explore the following Khan Academy MCAT prep guide: Khan Academy MCAT Study Guide
+- Psychology and/or Sociology.
+For an idea of which social/behavioral science topics are covered on the MCAT to help determine which courses to take, explore the following Khan Academy MCAT prep guide: Khan Academy MCAT Study Guide